 Asterix and the Actress features the Roman’s flimsiest scheme, hiring an actress to impersonate Panacea.
-There’s also a ton of fan service – the story introduces Asterix and Obelix’s parents, and brings back Panacea, Tragicomix, and Tremensdelirius from earlier adventures.
-The scene where Asterix is rescued by a dolphin is totally bizarre.
+It also features an alarming amount of fan service.
+The story introduces Asterix and Obelix’s parents.
+It also brings Tragicomix, Panacea, and Tremensdelirius from earlier adventures.
+The scene where Asterix is rescued by a dolphin stretches credibility.

 #33 Asterix and the Magic Carpet

 In which Asterix, Obelix, and Cacofonix travel to India on a magic carpet.
-It was fast-moving enough to entertain me as a kid, but in hindsight it marks the start of an era where Uderzo is out of new ideas for stories and relies on novelty to drive the series.
+It was fast-moving enough to entertain me as a kid.
+In hindsight, it marks the start of an era where Uderzo is out of new ideas for stories and relies on novelty to drive the series.

 #32 Asterix and the Picts